Jacobs Solutions (NYSE:J) Releases Q4 2022 Earnings Guidance

 Jacobs Solutions (NYSE:J – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $1.75-$1.85 for the period, compared to the consensus estimate of $1.81.
 The company issued revenue guidance of -.

-A number of equities research analysts have recently issued reports on the stock.
-StockNews.com assumed coverage on shares of Jacobs Solutions in a report on Thursday, September 8th.
+A number of research firms have issued reports on J. Royal Bank of Canada cut their target price on shares of Jacobs Solutions from $160.00 to $155.00 and set an outperform rating for the company in a research report on Thursday, August 4th.
+Credit Suisse Group dropped their target price on shares of Jacobs Solutions from $159.00 to $154.00 and set an outperform rating on the stock in a report on Tuesday, August 2nd.
+StockNews.com initiated coverage on shares of Jacobs Solutions in a report on Thursday, September 8th.
 They issued a buy rating on the stock.
-Credit Suisse Group lowered their price target on shares of Jacobs Solutions from $159.00 to $154.00 and set an outperform rating on the stock in a report on Tuesday, August 2nd.
-Citigroup lowered their price target on shares of Jacobs Solutions from $155.00 to $151.00 and set a buy rating on the stock in a report on Tuesday, August 2nd.
-Finally, Royal Bank of Canada lowered their price target on shares of Jacobs Solutions from $160.00 to $155.00 and set an outperform rating on the stock in a report on Thursday, August 4th.
-Two investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to MarketBeat.com, Jacobs Solutions currently has an average rating of Moderate Buy and a consensus target price of $158.57.
+Finally, Citigroup decreased their price target on shares of Jacobs Solutions from $155.00 to $151.00 and set a buy rating on the stock in a research report on Tuesday, August 2nd.
+Two investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average target price of $158.57.

 Jacobs Solutions Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 28th.
-Shareholders of record on Friday, September 30th will be given a dividend of $0.23 per share.
-This represents a $0.92 annualized dividend and a yield of 0.84%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 28th.
+Investors of record on Friday, September 30th will be issued a dividend of $0.23 per share.
+This represents a $0.92 annualized dividend and a dividend yield of 0.80%.
 The ex-dividend date of this dividend is Thursday, September 29th.
-Jacobs Solutions’s dividend payout ratio is currently 25.84%.
+Jacobs Solutions’s dividend payout ratio (DPR) is presently 25.84%.

+Several hedge funds have recently added to or reduced their stakes in the business.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of Jacobs Solutions in the 1st quarter worth approximately $125,000.
+Horizon Investments LLC acquired a new position in shares of Jacobs Solutions in the 1st quarter worth approximately $200,000.
+Lido Advisors LLC acquired a new position in shares of Jacobs Solutions in the 1st quarter worth approximately $204,000.
+EP Wealth Advisors LLC acquired a new position in shares of Jacobs Solutions in the 1st quarter worth approximately $211,000.
+Finally, Equitable Holdings Inc. acquired a new position in shares of Jacobs Solutions in the 1st quarter worth approximately $218,000.
+86.73% of the stock is currently owned by institutional investors and hedge funds.

 Jacobs Solutions Company Profile